sveltejs/svelte/packages/svelte/messages/client-warnings/warnings.md

 > Mutating a value outside the component that created it is strongly discouraged.
 Consider passing values to child components with `bind:`, or use a callback instead

 > %component% mutated a value owned by %owner%.
 This is strongly discouraged.
 Consider passing values to child components with `bind:`, or use a callback instead

+## state_proxy_equality_mismatch

+> Detected an equality check between a $state proxy and a non-$state-proxy object for %method%.
+This equality check will always fail because the proxy has a different object identity.
+Ensure both operands are of the same kind for accurate results.